-Latest leak of alleged Samsung Galaxy S IV shows floating touch, Smart Pause features on videoAlex Wagner - Deputy Managing Editor, News Desk
+Latest leak of alleged Samsung Galaxy S IV shows floating touch, Smart Pause features on videoAlex Wagner - Editorial Director of News and Content

 Not getting enough of the alleged Samsung Galaxy S IV that's been leaking lately?
 I've got some good news for you, friend, because the same device that's already been shown off in two sets of photos and one hands-on video demo is back once again to combat your hunger.
 The same person that uploaded the first Galaxy S IV video has posted up four more clips of the device, with these meant to show off some of the software features of the still-unannounced device.